ropitz/dataarc-demo/docs/ecosystem_explorer.rst

 ===============

-This section includes some helpful background information if you aren't yet familiar with CIDOC CRM Concepts, existing dataARC data sets, or how you might start thinking about adding your own data sets.
+This section includes some helpful background information if you aren't yet familiar with CIDOC CRM Concepts, existing dataARC datasets, or how you might start thinking about adding your own datasets.

 .. toctree::
    :maxdepth: 2